-In 2017, South Carolina was the recipient of an Area Development Silver Shovel award for achievements in attracting high-value investment projects that create a significant number of new jobs.
+In 2021, South Carolina “Ranked among the Top 10 Best Business Climates in the U.S.” by Area Development Magazine.
 A ranking like this bodes well for Horry County and Myrtle Beach, as the Grand Strand gains momentum, and people from all over the world see our region as an optimal place to start and grow a business.
-With nationally low tax rates, competitive labor costs, affordable real estate, and an overall cost of doing business that’s lower than most of our regional neighbors, there are plenty of opportunities throughout the Myrtle Beach region to strengthen and diversify the economy.
+With low tax rates, competitive labor costs, affordable real estate, and an overall cost of doing business that’s lower than most of our regional neighbors, there are plenty of opportunities throughout the Myrtle Beach region to strengthen and diversify the economy.

 Cost of Doing Business

 Taxes – South Carolina’s taxes are among the lowest in the nation with a five percent corporate income tax.

 Utilities – The cost for utilities – electric, hydroelectric, nuclear, coal, natural gas, and renewable resources – is 15 percent less than the national average